-To identify M2M Flowgates the Parties will perform an off-line study to determine if the significant GLDF for at least one generator within the Non-Monitoring RTO, or significant PAR OTDF for at least one Ramapo PAR, on a potential M2M Flowgate within the Monitoring RTO is greater than or equal to the thresholds as described below.
-The study shall be based on an upto-date, common, power flow model representation of the Eastern Interconnection, with all normally closed Transmission Facilities in-service.
+To identify M2M Flowgates the Parties will perform an off-line study to determine if the significant GLDF for at least one generator within the Non-Monitoring RTO, or significant PSF for at least one Ramapo PAR, on a potential M2M Flowgate within the Monitoring RTO is greater than or equal to the thresholds as described below.
+The study shall be based on an up-to-date power flow model representation of the Eastern Interconnection, with all normally closed Transmission Facilities in-service.
 The transmission modeling assumptions used in the M2M Flowgate studies will be based on the same assumptions used for determining M2M Entitlements in Section 6 below.

-- 3.1 Either Party may propose that a new M2M Flowgate be added at any time.
-The Parties will work together to perform the necessary studies within a reasonable timeframe. - 3.2 The GLDF or Ramapo PAR OTDF thresholds for M2M Flowgates with one or more monitored elements are defined as: - i.
-Single monitored element, 5% GLDF/Ramapo PAR OTDF; - ii.
-Two monitored elements, 7.5% GLDF/Ramapo PAR OTDF; and - iii.
-Three or more monitored elements, 10% GLDF/Ramapo PAR OTDF.
+3.1 Either Party may propose that a new M2M Flowgate be added at any time.
+The Parties will work together to perform the necessary studies within a reasonable timeframe.

+3.2 The GLDF or Ramapo PSF thresholds for M2M Flowgates with one or more monitored elements are defined as:

+- i.
+Single monitored element, 5% GLDF/Ramapo PSF; - ii.
+Two monitored elements, 7.5% GLDF/Ramapo PSF; and - iii.
+Three or more monitored elements, 10% GLDF/Ramapo PSF.

-- 3.3 For potential M2M Flowgates that pass the above Ramapo PAR OTDF criteria, the Parties must still mutually agree to add each Flowgate as an M2M Flowgate for coordinated operation of the Ramapo PARs. - 3.4 For potential M2M Flowgates that pass the above GLDF criteria, the Parties must still mutually agree to add each Flowgate as an M2M Flowgate for redispatch coordination. - 3.5 The Parties can also mutually agree to add a M2M Flowgate that does not satisfy the above criteria.
+3.3 For potential M2M Flowgates that pass the above Ramapo PSF criteria, the Parties must still mutually agree to add each Flowgate as an M2M Flowgate for coordinated operation of the Ramapo PARs.

+3.4 For potential M2M Flowgates that pass the above GLDF criteria, the Parties must still mutually agree to add each Flowgate as an M2M Flowgate for redispatch coordination.

+3.5 The Parties can also mutually agree to add a M2M Flowgate that does not satisfy the above criteria.